snakemode/depict-it/readme.md

 This flow of moving between game steps based on the outcome of the current step allows us to define all kinds of games!

-The state machine contains the function `handleInput`
+The state machine contains a `handleInput` function:

 ```js
 async handleInput(input) {